IsakLundin/DA3018Project/notebook.md

 code.
 I also uploaded my data numbers of each one of the assignment and a file with all of them combined.
 I have decided to make my histograms in python as that will take the least amount of time for me.
 After that I will start with the report.

+So I made some code for the data and turned them into a histogram and it looks terrible as the data are so spread out.
+Because the the first one has around 2.6 million and some of the later ones only have 1.
+This makes the histograms look extremly empty.
+I will check with Lars if this is necessary or if the text form is enough.
+Meanwhile trying to get an respone I will start with the report.